CaptainDario/DaBlocksWorld/README.md

 If you just want to play the game builds for Linux, Windows and Mac are available but only the Linux version is tested.

 At the moment the ready made executable for Windows/Mac/Linux of clingo is used therefore an android/iOS port is unavailable.
-However with GDNative it could be possible to cross compile the c++ source of clingo and use it on android.
+However with GDNative it could be possible to cross compile the c++ source of clingo and use it on android/iOS.

 ## How to play